-Handling stress using mind body solutions empowers you to take control over what many experts consider to be the most important aspect of health care.
+Handling distress using mind body stress reduction tips empowers you to take control over what many experts consider to be the most important aspect of health care.

-As you put stress reductions tips into practice more effectively in the short and long-term, you become less reactive and feel healthier.
+As you put the stress reductions tips into practice more effectively in the short and long-term, you become less reactive and feel healthier.
 An ounce of prevention is worth its weight in gold when it comes to avoiding the ill effects of burn out stress.
 These natural stress reduction tips can help.
 Make them an important part of your lifestyle.

 Subscribers: Download your free Ultimate Bath Guide in the members area for more stress relief tips and techniques to use in or out of the bath.
 (You also get the Holistic Wellness Assessment and other free gifts as a thank you gift for subscribing to Val's newsletter.
 You may unsubscribe anytime.